fmgarciadiaz/PortalHacienda-CRAN/cran-comments.md

 There were no ERRORs or WARNINGs.

----
 ## 05-28-20 Resubmission
 This is a resubmission.
 In this version I have:

-* 1. Fixed "This contradits each other: GPL-3 + file LICENSE means file LICENSE contains additional restrictions such as attribution requeirements.
-You shold not specify a full license file here.If you want to allow GPL-2 in addition, somply write
+ 1. Fixed "This contradits each other: GPL-3 + file LICENSE means file LICENSE contains additional restrictions such as attribution requeirements.
+You should not specify a full license file here.If you want to allow GPL-2 in addition, simply write
 License: GPL-2 | GPL-3 and omit the license file. " ---> Now GPL-3.
 Thanks!!

-* 2. Fixed "Is there some reference about the method you can add in the Description field in the form Authors (year) <doi:.....>?" ---> Added reference for the forecasting method (I simply use the forecast package, Hyndman RJ, Khandakar Y (2008))
+ 2. Fixed "Is there some reference about the method you can add in the Description field in the form Authors (year) <doi:.....>?" ---> Added reference for the forecasting method (I simply use the forecast package, Hyndman RJ, Khandakar Y (2008))

+## 07-06-20 Resubmission
+This is a resubmission.
+In this version I have:

+ 1. Fixed "Please add a DOI, arXiv or ISBN to your reference in your Description text in the form authors (year) <doi:...>
+with no space after 'doi:', 'arXiv:' and angle brackets for auto-linking." **DONE:** (Added DOI)

+ 2. Fixed "Please do not comment out your examples and use \\donttest{} instead:" **DONE:**
+ (Used \\donttest)

+ 3. Fixed.
+Please ensure that your functions do not modify (save or delete) the user's home filespace in your examples/vignettes/tests.
+That is not allow by CRAN policies.
+Please only write/save files if the user has specified a directory.
+In your examples/vignettes/tests you can write to tempdir().
+I.e. download.file(..., file.path(tempdir(), "series-tiempo-metadatos.csv")) **DONE:** changed the function so that it always write to tempdir()